SBalas/Machine-Learning-Models/README.md

 - M5 - Random Forest - Multiple trees fit on bootstrapped samples on another data set to predict heart disease.
 Feature importance gives list of important predictors.
 - M5 - Boosting - Regression and classification on residuals.
 First principles method is used to demonstrate how the algorithm works and then skit-learn is used on another
        dataset.
+- M6 - Regression (LASSO and Ridge) and cross validation - Simple function used to see how prediction various with different penalty value (lambda of LASSO).
+Cross validation is          used to pick the best lambda.